 [NASD Membership and Registration Rules 1031(a) and 1031(c) - Registration Requirements; and Requirements for Examination on Lapse of Registration]

-13. I am joining a FINRA member firm as a consultant to hold public seminars promoting its products and services.
+13. I am joining a FINRA-registered firm as a consultant to hold public seminars promoting its products and services.
 Should I register since this firm does not technically employ me?

-The activity you describe requires registration as a representative or principal.
-Your employment status does not affect your involvement in the member's investment banking or securities business.
+The activity described requires registration as a representative or principal.
+Your employment status does not affect your involvement in the firm's investment banking or securities business.